 Medical conditions can also expose your teeth to acid, specifically, the acid in your stomach.
 This happens when acid travels up the esophagus and into the oral cavity from vomiting or acid reflux.
 Pregnancy nausea and eating disorders can cause vomiting.
 A medical professional can help you with this type of acid exposure.

-If enamel erosion is occurring in your smile, call our Bart Deering DDS team in Garland, Texas for assistance.
+If enamel erosion is occurring in your smile, call our Bart Deering DDS team in Rowlett, Texas for assistance.
 Our dentist, Dr. Bart Deering is ready to help you with all your oral health needs.
 We can be reached at 972-271-4545 today!